 Fortunately, there are often ways to avoid the most severe consequences of a DUI.
 One is to beat the charge.
-A good Southern California DUI defense lawyer will explore every option to help drivers achieve that goal.
+A good Orange County DUI defense lawyer will explore every option to help drivers achieve that goal.

 Even if a conviction is inevitable, jail time may not be inevitable.
 Alternatives to incarceration depend on the circumstances of the offense.

 In California, a first offense DUI conviction (or a DUI conviction for an offense that occurred more than 10 years after the first offense) carries a maximum jail sentence of 6 months.
 In addition, the Division of Motor Vehicles will impose a 6-month suspension of driving privileges after it is notified of the conviction.